Rupa830904/Project-Portfolio4-Studyalongcultureschool/README.md

 The database was designed to allow CRUD functionality to be available to registered users, when signed in.
 The course model is at the heart of the application as it is connected the Bookcourse model, linked by primary/foreign key relationships.The FAQ model is a standalone model providing the Q&A feature to the visitors.

-The Menu Items model holds objects that are linked to the Menu Models by a many to many relationship.
-This allows for staff to create menus with many menu items on.

-Bookings are related to the students (user) by a Foreign Key which allows the users to be able to view and update bookings attached to their accounts.
+Bookings are related to the course by a Foreign Key which allows the users to manage bookings attached to their accounts.

-Entity relationship diagram was created using [DBVisualizer](https://www.dbvis.com/) and shows the schemas for each of the models and how they are related.

 ![Entity Relationship Diagram]()